Degree Title and Name: Master of Arts in International Studies

 - Students will be able to develop an effective research skill and demonstrate it in their capstone experience.

-Graduation Requirements: A minimum of 48 credit hours and a capstone project, with an overall minimum 3.0 GPA or better, no grade below C, and no more than 2 grades below B is necessary to complete the master’s program in Latin American Studies (LAS).
+Graduation Requirements: A minimum of 48 total credit hours and a capstone project, with an overall minimum 3.0 GPA or better, no grade below C, and no more than 2 grades below B is needed to complete the program.

 Culminating Experience: A capstone project will be due in the final semester of the program.
 The capstone can take the format of a comprehensive exam, professional project, or a thesis.

-- Thesis: students work closely with a faculty advisor to develop their research agenda and produce a master’s thesis that satisfies the academic expectations of the program and contributes a scholarly discussion to the field of Latin American Studies.
-Students who wish to pursue this option should see the program director early in their first semester to discuss the possibilities and also consult the Thesis and Dissertation (TAD) guidelines on the Graduate College website.
+- Thesis: Students who wish to pursue this option should see the program director early in their first semester to discuss the possibilities and also consult the Thesis and Dissertation (TAD) guidelines on the Graduate College website.

 International Students: This program permits full-time enrollment in residence at Ohio University, and an I-20 may be issued based on admission to this program.